Ellivers/Christmas-Pack/README.md

 # Christmas-Pack
-A Minecraft Christmas-themed data pack
+A Minecraft Christmas-themed data pack for 1.16+.
+Still kind of crappy, needs a lot of improvements.